goatchurchprime/godot_multiplayer_networking_workbench/README.md

 The LocalPlayer gets a **PlayerFrame** node the the **PlayerFrameLocal.gd** script associated to it.
 Any remote players that are created are included with the same, but with the **PlayerFrameRemote.gd** script attached to it.
-These are the scripts which receive the player motions generated locally and unpack and animate the player motions remotely.
+These are the scripts that interpret player motions locally, sends the data to a remote player where it is unpacked and injected into an AnimationPlayer that animates the player.

-These PlayerFrame nodes are what all the rpc() calls are made against.
-The Player nodes are given consistent names across the network based on the networkID so that these rpc() calls, which depend on finding the same node in the tree across different instances in the game, are able to work.
+A player must have an `AnimationPlayer` node called `PlayerAnimation` that lists all the tracks that are to be replicated across the network by calling the function `PlayerFrameLocal.recordthinnedanimation()`.
+This has a lot of similarities to the `MultiplayerSyncronizer` type node which lists the properties that are to be syncronized.
+The difference here is that since an `AnimationPlayer` can interpolate between keyframes we do not need to transmit everything about the player in each frame, and can thin out the values.

-The script attached to the Player (the node containing the PlayerFrame that visualizes the avatar) must have the following functions:
+The script attached to the LocalPlayer (the node containing the LocalPlayerFrame) must have at least the following functions:

-* func PAV_initavatarlocal(): Called at startup on the LocalPlayer
+* **PF_initlocalplayer()**: Called at startup on the LocalPlayer from `PlayerConnections._ready()`

-* func PAV_initavatarremote(avatardata): Called when a new RemotePlayer is created in the Players node

-* func PAV_avatarinitdata() -> avatardata: The dict of data called on the LocalPlayer and sent to the function above

-* func playername(): Used in the Networking UI to list the players

-* func PAV_processlocalavatarposition(delta):  Called directly from the PlayerFrameLocal \_process() function before it reads the position

-* func PAV_avatartoframedata() -> fd: dict of local player position state generated at each frame
+* **PF_processlocalavatarposition(delta)**: Called by `PlayerFrameLocal._process()` to ensure that the local player's position can be processed as soon as it is updated.

+* **PF_setspeakingvolume(v)**: Called by `RecordingFeature.process()` to give some indication of voice activity.
+In the future this might be a set of visemes.

-* func PAV_framedatatoavatar(fd):  The unpacking of the remote player position state from the frame data.
+* **PF_spawninfo_receivedfromserver()**: Called by `PlayerConnections.RPC_spawninfoforclientfromserver()` to set the position of the remote player before joining the server (for management of spawn points).

-* func PAV_createspawnpoint():  The server generates a span point for each client

-* func PAV_receivespawnpoint(sfd): The spawn point as received from the server after connection

-* static func changethinnedframedatafordoppelganger(fd, doppelnetoffset): A function used to distort the set of frame data so it can be used as a player doppelganger to see how the motions would look on the other side of a network in real time.

-To avoid a huge load on the network, the PlayerFrameLocal.gd and PlayerFrameRemote.gd scripts automatically thins down the data generated by avatartoframedata() and interpolates the gaps in the data for framedatatoavatar() respectively.
-This depends on timestamps and estimates of network latency etc and is where the hard work needs to be done.
+* **PF_changethinnedframedatafordoppelganger(vd)**: Called by `PlayerFrameLocal._process()` with the current position of the the player so it can be transformed so that the doppelganger can be seen and not be coinciding with the player.

+The node representing the `RemotePlayer` (the node containing the `RemotePlayerFrame`) must have at least an `AnimationPlayer` node called `PlayerAnimation`.

+By default the LocalPlayer and RemotePlayer scenes are the same scenes, and transmitted as the data `avatarsceneresource`.
+They differ by having a PlayerFrame(Local|Remote) as a child.

-## Audio
+### Audio

 The audio chunks are 20ms long and are compressed to about 30bytes each to give roughly a 1.5kB/second audio data channel.
 It's either operated by PTT (Push-to-talk) or VoX (Voice operated switch), so it's not intended to be a continuous stream.